SimonTC/obsidian-note-autocreation/README.md

 | Linux           | ✔️         | ✔️      |

 ## Todo
-- [X] Set specific top folders to collect note suggestions from
 - [ ] Enable block linking if inserting a link to an existing note
 - [ ] Suggest links to other file types than markdown
+- [ ] Make it possible to create links and notes with relative paths
+- [X] Set specific top folders to collect note suggestions from
 - [X] Enable header linking if inserting a link to an existing note
 - [X] Support searching for notes by alias